erkenes/monorepo-split-action/ReadMe.md

       - main
       - branch2 # You can add multiple branches that should be sliced if a commit is pushed into the branch
     tags: [ '*.*.*' ]
+  #workflow_dispatch: # allows to manually slice a branch

 jobs:
   packages_split: